For the Love of Radio: SDRplay RSP1B

 Conclusions

-I have no regrets about buying the SDRplay RSP1B, and I’ve used it quite a bit as I wait to get my transceiver in the near future.
-Will I use it in the future?
-Hard to know for certain, but I suspect it’ll be useful to keep around.
-Perhaps the only downside is that it is an SDR; roll the clock forward ten years, will the SDRconnect software still be available?
+More generally, however, perhaps the only downside is that it is an SDR; roll the clock forward ten years, and will the SDRconnect software still be available?
 Will it still work?
 Will it still be supported and updated?
 That, I suppose, is a roll of the dice with any computer-connected, computer-dependent, computer-centric solution to anything.
 But while there are old shortwave radios from 50 years ago that can still be fired-up and used today, I’m going to venture a guess that 50 years from now, nobody’s going to be firing-up an RSP1B; they won’t be able to.

 Alas, I’m not planning to be around 50 years from now to find out, and as for worrying about the future, that’s a problem for another day.
 For now, I’d much prefer to pop back into SDRconnect, fire-up WSJT-X, and see who’s playing with FT8 this afternoon on 20 meters.